sharesight/www.sharesight.com/howtos/build_problems.md

 Click on the build number link (e.g. `#1224 failed`) to dig in further.
 You'll see the sub-tasks (e.g. *Build*, *Test*, *Deploy*) marked with a tick if they passed or cross if they failed.
 Clicking on the failed task will show you more details, including the log file.

-The log files are pretty huge, so it's best to search in the page ('error' is a good starting search) to find what went wrong.
+The log files are pretty huge, so it's best to search within the page (the URL will be something like `https://travis-ci.org/sharesight/www.sharesight.com/jobs/506544815`). 'error' is a good starting search, to find what went wrong.
 Travis also collapses sections, so you might need to click on the triangle icon on the left to expand a section too.

 ![collapsed log sections](collapsed_log_files.png)